RobertElderSoftware/robert-elder-software-java-modules/README.md

 #  Crafting

 You can press the 'c' key to try and craft new blocks, such as metallic iron, and an iron pickaxe.
-Crafting will occur automatically if you have enough reagents.
+You can open up the crafting recipe list by pressing 'ESC' and 'Open Custom Frame'.
 Currently, the game only supports four different crafting recipes:

 -  Using wood to make a Wooden Pick Axe
 -  Using stone and wood to make a Stone Pick Axe